Angel97977/NanoPi-R2S-VPN-Router-Setup-Guide/README.md

 ### Future Improvements

 Install VPN Set up a VPN service (e.g., WireGuard or OpenVPN) for secure remote access.
+(At this point you only have an internet access.
+The VPN installation explanation comes in the folder called VPN configuration).

 Monitor Traffic Use tools like luci-app-statistics to visualize network traffic.